koriym/json-schema-connected/README.md

 ## Usage

-### JSON Schema to PHP JSON Schema to PHP Array Shape and SQL CREATE Statements
+### JSON Schema to PHP Array Shape and SQL CREATE Statements

 Include the array-shape.js and sql-schema.js scripts and use the provided functions to convert JSON Schemas to PHP array shapes and SQL CREATE statements.